wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 infrequently accessed lines, or "holes".
 The existence of holes negatively impacts cache performance, since they could have been evicted by a global ereplacement policy, and reused for hosting those frequently accessed lines.

+Existing set-associative designs allow a line to be stored in multiple possible locations, called "ways", to achieve lower miss rate then direct-mapped caches.
+This, however, does not fully solve the proble, since replacement decisions are also made within a set, without global replacement.